skilld-labs/google_cse/README.txt

 BLOCKS
 ------

-The two included blocks can be enabled at admin/build/block.
-The "Google CSE" block provides a typical search box and redirects to the search/google path.
-An additional "Google CSE results" block allows any page on the site to host a self-contained CSE search form and results display.
+The include Google CSE block can optionally be enabled at admin/structure/block.
+The "Google CSE" block provides a search box and also displays the search results.
 After entering search terms, the user will be returned to the same page (via GET request) and the results will be displayed.
+Do not allow this Google CSE block to appear on the search/google page, as the search results will fail to display.

 SITESEARCH
 ----------